Retire in Belgium

 When we asked people living in Belgium what life is like and how people spend their time, they said:

 "Living in Belgium as an expat or digital nomad can be a rewarding experience.
 The country is known for its high quality of life, with excellent public transportation, a vibrant cultural scene, and a wide variety of activities to enjoy.
 Expats and digital nomads can find plenty of opportunities to network and collaborate with other professionals in the area.
 The cost of living in Belgium is relatively high, but there are plenty of affordable housing options available.
 The country is also known for its excellent healthcare system, making it a great place to live for those with medical needs.
-Expats and digital nomads can also take advantage of the country's excellent education system, with a wide range of universities and colleges to choose from," remarked one retiree in Belgium.
+Expats and digital nomads can also take advantage of the country's excellent education system, with a wide range of universities and colleges to choose from," said one retiree in Belgium.

 What do I need to know before retiring in Belgium?